HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-summary.md

 -   [MedicationStatementStatus] value set.
 1. One medication via `MedicationStatement.medicationCodeableConcept` or `MedicationStatement.medicationReference`
 -  `MedicationStatement.medicationCodeableConcept` has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to [Medication Clinical Drug (RxNorm)] value set.
-1. One patient reference in `MedicationStatement.patient`
+1. One patient reference in `MedicationStatement.subject`
 1. One date or period in `MedicationStatement.effectiveDateTime` or `MedicationStatment.effectivePeriod`